Amalie Murtfeldt: Career

 In 1849, Amalie was awarded a three-year acceptance by the senate of Bremen that allowed her to be educated at the private Kunstakademie Düsseldorf by Karl Ferdinand Sohn.
 She was the first female artist to receive a bursary from the senate.

 In 1852, she continued her studies in Berlin, where she started copying masterworks in museums.
 These initial years were marked by close contact to the Kugler circle, which encompassed the Bremen artist Louise Kugler, poet-novelist Paul Heyse from Munich and the art critic Friedrich Eggers, originally from Rostock.
 Between the years of 1855 and 1857, she was based in Paris, learning at the prestigious "atelier" of the "history of painting" artist Thomas Couture and undertaking intensive studies on some of the works of the Louvre.

 She returned to Bremen in 1857, and for almost 10 years taught drawing at Höheren Töchterschule girls' secondary school of Meta Albers.
 She inspired a generation of schoolgirls, who loyally continued to support her after she opened her first studio and launched herself as a freelance artist in Bremen.
-From 1868-1869, Amalie traveled to Italy to continue her studies, with a particular focus on Rome.
+From 1868 to 1869, Amalie traveled to Italy to continue her studies, with a particular focus on Rome.
 She set up her own studio with the help of supporters from more prosperous Bremen merchant families, notably the Gildemeisters, the Nielsens, and the Trevinarus family.
 The support given by leading families brought major benefits to her art works.

 Amalie later found herself required to make compromises within her art.
 Amalie was dependent on commissions from the Bremen haute-bourgeoisie.
 A new wave, represented in Bremen by Arthur Fitger, drew inspiration from classical, historical and mythological themes.
 In contrast, the Hanseatic merchant patriarchs preferred to take their queue from the Dutch Golden Age paintings.
 Those traditions were consciously aloof from "luxurious, purposeless" art, and in Bremen found their outlet, above all, in portraiture.
 Bremen's business elite surrounded themselves with art that they could identify as "necessary".

 Amalie exhibited three portraits as early as 1850, at a major art exhibition at the Bremen Art Museum ("Kunsthalle Bremen"), and her work featured regularly at subsequent exhibitions until 1874.
 Her artistic legacy is dominated by portraits for leading Bremen families, and she could not avoid the forced adoption of conservatism on the art scene in Bremen.
 The time and energy that she had to devote to commissioned portraits and teaching work left her creative efforts artist confined to a parallel secondary career.